By Midge Pierce

 “We can not cede the sidewalks to the lawless,” declared Jim Hayden, a Multnomah County district attorney, alarmed by how many cases are thrown out before making it to trial.
 “Do more than advocate for more police.
 Advocate with County Commissioners for more funding for the criminal justice system,” he said.

-“Vote for judges who enforce the law,” urged John McVay, a community justice manager, adding that voters must be proactive researching the sentencing records of Multnomah County judges to ensure they are tough on crime.
+“Vote for judges who enforce the law,” urged Hayden, DA’s office, adding that voters must be proactive researching the sentencing records of Multnomah County judges to ensure they are tough on crime.

 Lack of jail beds is a major problem.
 Judges will not even hear misdemeanor cases because of the shortage, explained Hayden.
 As a result, most offenders are back on the street within hours of police bookings, often to offend again.